-The circumstances thus alluded to were no doubt those attending his rough reception by the 'lambs' of Nottingham when he, with his colleague, Sir R. C. Fergusson, went down there, in August 1832, to celebrate the final triumph of Parliamentary Reform.
+The circumstances thus alluded to were no doubt those attending his rough reception by the "lambs" of Nottingham when he, with his colleague, Sir.
+R. C. Fergusson, went down there, in August, 1832, to celebrate the final triumph of Parliamentary Reform.
 When Denman, on this occasion, came forward to address the people, he was greeted with groans, hisses, and imprecations.
-Halters were exhibited round men's necks, and there were loud shouts of 'No Denman!
+Halters were exhibited round men's necks, and there were loud shouts of "No Denman!
 Burke him!
-Bristol him!' &c.; nay, to such an extent did the violence of the populace proceed, that, at one period, fears were entertained for his personal safety.
+Bristol him!" etc.; nay, to such an extent did the violence of the populace proceed, that, at one period, fears were entertained for his personal safety.

-The cause of the popular fury was this: five men had been condemned to death under the Special Commission that sate at Nottingham in January 1832 (while the Attorney-General was engaged in prosecuting the rioters under another Special Commission at Bristol), as ringleaders in the great outbreak that culminated in the burning of Nottingham Castle.
+The cause of the popular fury was this: five men had been condemned to death under the Special Commission mother resided latterly at Mrs. Ballie's house in Cavendish Square.

+Mr. William Henry Baillie, son of Dr. and Mrs. Baillie.
+Denman that sate at Nottingham in January 1832 (while the Attorney-General was engaged in prosecuting the rioters under another Special Commission at Bristol), as ringleaders in the great outbreak that culminated in the burning of Nottingham Castle.
 Of these five men three were executed, notwithstanding a petition for reprieve, which in twenty-four hours received 17,000 signatures; and the Whig Attorney-General (who might, it was supposed, have averted their doom) became thenceforth the object of the bitterest popular execration.